mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 immigrate to Castell, allowing them to build floating cities, mining submarines and establish a nomadic ocean-going culture.
-The one requirement is that they participate in Castell’s essential mining industries.
-The newcomers are virtually unrestricted by Castell’s high Law Level.
-The state-run media restricts the natives’ knowledge of how the immigrants live but some of them have found out nonetheless.
+The one requirement is that they participate in Castell's essential mining industries.
+The newcomers are virtually unrestricted by Castell's high Law Level.
+The state-run media restricts the natives' knowledge of how the immigrants live but some of them have found out nonetheless.
 The government is now engaged in a two-prong attack to set things right: on the